HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

      - Options/example
    * - plotting_format
      - Format of the figures for the different plots
-     - default: png
+     - Default: png
    * - plot_fontsize
      - Fontsize for the axis of the plots
-     - default: 14
+     - Default: 14
    * - plot_legendfontsize
      - Fontsize for the legends in the plots
-     - default: 10
+     - Default: 10
    * - plot_l0
      - Plotting L0 data
-     - default: True
+     - Default: True
    * - plot_l1a
      - Plotting L1A data
-     - default: True
+     - Default: True
    * - plot_l1a_diff
      - Plotting differences in L1A data (plotted separately per series)
-     - default: True
+     - Default: True
    * - plot_l1b
      - Plotting L1B data
-     - default: True
+     - Default: True
    * - plot_l1c
      - Plotting L1C data
-     - default: True
+     - Default: True
    * - plot_l2a
      - Plotting L2A data
-     - default: True
+     - Default: True
    * - plot_uncertainty
      - Plotting uncertainties
-     - default: True
+     - Default: True
    * - plot_correlation
      - Plotting error correlation matrices
-     - default: False
+     - Default: False
    * - plot_clear_sky_check
      - Plotting the irradiance L1B data with the clear-sky simulations used for the clear-sky check.
-     - default: True
+     - Default: True
    * - plot_polar_wav
      - Wavelength for which to make a polar plot showing the angular variation in reflectance (using colourscale)
-     - default: 900
+     - Default: 900
    * - plot_polar_min
      - minimum reflectace in the colourscale for polar plot showing the angular variation in reflectance -